Lee-AnnC/True_Essence/README.md

 - The user has access to the online store and can make purchases from the store.
 - If the user has logged in, they have access to see their previous purchases under "My Profile page"
 - When the user is purchasing items from the online store, they can see what their total spent is and how much they need to spend to get "Free Delivery".
-- If the user has the correct validated loggin they can add products to the store.
+- If the user has the correct validated login they can add products to the store.
 - The Add-Product page clearly structured and laid out in an easy to understand way.The user has the option to Add their Product, if they are satisfied they can then save their product or delete it.
 - The user interface for the input of products has been controlled to validate input.
 For example the correct url format is required for the image input.
 - Setting input field types to `minlength`, `maxlength`,`number`, `url` etc makes sure the user is prompted when the data they have added is incorrect.